Prakash251299/GpsTracker/README.md

 ## Description
 GPS Tracker is a real-time vehicle tracking system built using Spring Boot and WebSockets.
-This application allows users to track the location of a vehicle in real time with high efficiency and minimal latency.
+This application allows users to track the location of a device (e.g. mobile, vehicle, etc.) in real time with high efficiency and minimal latency.
 ## Features
 - Real-time GPS tracking using WebSockets